|THE PRODUCTION OF COWBOY FILMS|

 Keep in mind that the Poverty Row film was peddled to the theaters based on a flat (fixed) fee ... or several fee tiers based on the theater size.
 For example, a theater with 150 seats might pay $10.00 for a western, while a larger movie house with an audience capacity of 300 might be charged $20.00.

-The cheap western was generally packaged in a block of 6-8 films, and the theater owner would normally commit to showing the entire series.
-Generally speaking (dangerous term), the filmmaker and distributor did NOT receive any revenues based on ticket sales, number of showings, percentage of the gross, etc.
+B westerns were generally packaged in a block of 6-8 films, and the theater owner would normally commit to showing the entire series.
+The filmmaker and distributor did NOT receive any revenues based on ticket sales, number of showings, percentage of the gross, etc.

 Following is an OVERLY SIMPLIFIED example covering the financials, negotiations with the independent film exchanges/distributors, et al.